 In Texas, use of the TREC Standard Inspection Report Form is required.
-Always refer to the TREC website to ensure you are using the most current form.
-See Appendix A. This form is designed to provide consistency in reporting for inspectors and clients.
+This form is designed to provide consistency in reporting for inspectors and clients.
 An inspector may reproduce information contained in this form using technology tools, but the information must be reported exactly as it appears on the form.
 TREC rule §535.223 describes acceptable customizations that may be made.